All Episodes

 Yeah.

-How'd you get a job?
+How'd you get the job?

 I'm a volunteer.

-So they're immediately released to go back out and get involved in pickpocketing and I guess beating up more cops.
+So they're immediately released to go back out and get involved in pickpocketing and, I guess, beating up more cops.

-Yeah, and gives, you know, flips the bird two middle fingers on his way out of jail.
+And one guy gets out, you know, illegal immigrant, welcome to America, and gives, you know, flips the bird two middle fingers on his way out of jail.

-Get this, they actually voted against a bill that would ban Hamas terrorists from the U.S. How do you justify that?
+They actually voted against a bill that would ban Hamas terrorists from the U.S. How do you justify that?

-How do you justify saying that Hamas terrorists known terrorists should be allowed in our country?
+How do you justify saying that Hamas terrorists, known terrorists, should be allowed in our country?

 Why don't we just invite the world's terrorists here?